Ukraine girds for heavy attacks as it marks Independence Day - NewsBreak

 A car bombing outside Moscow that killed the 29-year-old daughter of right-wing Russian political theorist Alexander Dugin on Saturday also heightened fears that Russia might intensify attacks on Ukraine this week.
 Russian officials have blamed Ukraine for the death of Darya Dugina, a pro-Kremlin TV commentator.
 Ukraine has denied any involvement.

 Russian President Vladimir Putin's forces have encountered unexpectedly stiff Ukrainian resistance in their invasion and abandoned their effort to storm the capital in the spring.
-The fighting has turned into a slog that has reduced neighborhoods to rubble and sent shock waves through the world economy.
+The fighting has turned into a war of attrition that has reduced neighborhoods to rubble and sent shock waves through the world economy.

 Russian Defense Minister Sergei Shoigu, speaking Wednesday at a meeting of his counterparts from a security organization dominated by Russia and China, claimed the slow pace of Moscow’s military action was due to what he said was an effort to spare civilians.